vtex-apps/store-components/packages/product-description/README.md

 # Installation

-Into the folder that contains your `package.json` file, run the following command on terminal:
+Into this folder, run the following command on terminal:

 ```sh
 $ npm install @vtex/product-description